TheNinth7/openhab-garmin/docs/README.md

 ### ✅ Current Features
 - Display a single openHAB sitemap
-- Support for frames, switch and text elements
+- Support for frames, on/off switches and text elements
-- Send commands via custom Webhook
+- [Send commands](#-sending-commands) via the JSON-based REST API or a custom Webhook

 ### 📋 Planned Features
 - Support for additional sitemap element types
-- Send commands via the openHAB REST API once available ([details](https://github.com/openhab/openhab-core/pull/4760))
 - Multi-sitemap and multi-server support

 ---